Biometris/statgenSTA/cran-comments.md

-## Minor release to accomodate an upcoming update of the SpATS package.
+## Minor release to accomodate an upcoming update of the ggplot2 package.

 ----

 ## Test environments

-* local Windows 11 install, R 4.4.1
+* local Windows 11 install, R 4.5.1
 * Ubuntu (on github actions, devel and release)
 * macOS (on github actions, release)